 After her mother‘s death in 1935 Hetty lived on at Ilfracombe until 1958.
 She died in 1962 aged 84 and is buried in Sorrento Cemetery.
 Her little purse is on display now.

-A Mystery Jacket with a Famous Connection
+A Mystery Tunic with a Famous Connection

-Royal Australian Artillery Jacket
+Royal Australian Artillery Tunic

 According to the Curator at Fort Queenscliff, Sgt Helen Janner, the uniform with the patrol style collar shows it is not from an Officer but a Non-commissioned officer or Other Rank’s.
 The sleeve insignia denotes the rank of a Warrant Officer class 2*, of Heavy Artillery (Coastal Artillery).
 And due to the brass buttons insignia, ‘Royal Australian Artillery’ it is of pre world war 1 circa.
 She thinks perhaps around 1908.
 It is either The Garrison Artillery 1, (NSW) or The Garrison Artillery 2 (Victoria, Fort Queenscliff).
 Given its current home the latter seems more likely.
 As the battery at Pt Nepean was part of the Garrison Artillery 2 the owner may well have been posted there.